lucisgit/docker-moodle-dev/cron/README.md

 docker-moodle-cron-dev
 =============

-This repo contains a Dockerfile for creating backend image running cron service for Moodle development.
+Dockerfile for creating backend image running cron service for Moodle development.
 The image is a part of Moodle dev environment and supposed to be used together with [docker-moodle-apache-dev](https://github.com/lucisgit/docker-moodle-dev/tree/master/apache)